Forskning visar: Färska blommor ökar ditt välbefinnande

-Research shows: Fresh flowers boost your well-being
+Research shows: Fresh flowers increase your well-being

 What the researchers found:

-Less stress and depression
+Less stress and sadness

 Increased kindness and patience